zuozhenggh/learning-library/developer-library/mysql-nodejs/frontend/frontend.md

                 return result.fetchAll().map(row => row[0]);
             }

+You can find the complete code in the `step4/peopleService` directory and apply using

+    [opc@compute peopleService]$ fn deploy --app DemoApp

 Again we have to add a route, just as before.
 This time for the **Path** `/income/{salary}`, setting **X-Mode** to `salary` and **X-Value** to `${request.path[salary]}`.